PVC Pipe: Safe and Beneficial to Public Health

 Clean and Safe

 PVC is approved for use around the world in water distribution and transmission, consumer products and medical applications.
-It is so safe that it is used for intravenous medical tubing, and it is the pipe of choice for ecologically sensitive environments like salt water aquariums, which must use the most inert and safest pipe materials available.
+It is so safe that it is used for intravenous medical tubing, and it is the pipe of choice for ecologically sensitive environments like salt-water aquariums, which must use the most inert and safest pipe materials available.

 Its smooth, non-corrosive surface stays clean even after decades of use, unlike that of iron pipe which suffers from tuberculation, a form of internal corrosion and bio-film contamination which can be a breeding ground for bacteria.